KFlamsted/blur-filter-chrome/README.md

 # Blur Filter Chrome Extension

-A Chrome/Edge extension for applying customizable blur effects to web pages, built with TypeScript, React, and Vite.
+A Chrome/Edge extension for applying blur effects to web pages.
+Built with TypeScript, React, and Vite.

 ## 🚀 Features